At a glance

-Cushing’s syndrome (hyperadrenocorticism) is an endocrine disorder caused by high levels of cortisol in the body either due to a tumour or medical administration.
-It is as rare disease in cats, middle-aged and older cats are most often affected.
+Cushing’s syndrome (hyperadrenocorticism) is an endocrine disorder caused by high levels of cortisol in the body.
+It is a rare disease in cats, middle-aged and older cats are most often affected.

 There are three causes of Hyperadrenocorticism in cats:

-- Iatrogenic Cushing’s (veterinary induced) – Iatrogenic Cushings is the result of too many corticosteroids (especially cortisol) given either orally, topically or by injection.
+- Iatrogenic Cushing’s (veterinary induced) – Iatrogenic Cushings is the result of too many corticosteroids (especially cortisol).

-- Adrenal tumours – In adrenal hyperadrenocorticism, one or both of the adrenal glands ignore the ACTH signal and begin to produce excessive amounts of corticosteroids.
-This is usually the result of a benign or cancerous tumour.
+- Adrenal tumours – One or both of the adrenal glands ignore the ACTH signal and produce excessive amounts of corticosteroids due to a benign or cancerous tumour.
 Approximately 50% of adrenal tumours are cancerous.
-This is known as adrenal-dependent hyperadrenocorticism.

 - Pituitary tumour (Cushing’s Disease) – Micro tumours in the pituitary gland can lead to it producing excessive amounts of adrenocorticotrophic hormone (ACTH).
 ACTH stimulates the adrenal glands to produce too much cortisol (pituitary-dependent hyperadrenocorticism).